sergiocollado/potpourri/aws_notes.md

 ## EBS (Elastic Block Storage)

-it is a network drive to attach to the instances when they drive. it can be detached from one EC2 instance and attached to another.
+EBS (Elastic Block Storage) is a network drive to attach to the instances when they drive. it can be detached from one EC2 instance and attached to another.

-they are defined by sotorage capacity and IOPS input output per second.
+They are defined by sotorage capacity and IOPS input output per second.

-there are different types of EBS: GP2, IO1, STI, SCI
+There are different types of EBS: GP2, GP3, IO1, STI, SCI

 It is possible to get EBS snapshots, this is usefull for backups, or volume migrations.